sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Validation.md

 ### Do not use both a `Model` and an `EditContext` for the same `EditForm` to perform validation.

+In order for the EditForm to perform validation, it requires either a `Model` or an `EditContext` to be assign to it.
+It is not possible to assignment both.
+Doing so will generates a runtime error.

 TODO: add description

 ```csharp